ahmadiehsan/personal_docs/docs/data_science/ai/llm/tokenization/outputs/byte_tokens.md

 !!! info

-    Some Subword tokenizers also include bytes as tokens in their vocabulary as the final building block to fall back to when they encounter characters they can’t otherwise represent.
+    Some Subword tokenizers also include bytes as tokens in their vocabulary as the final building block to fall back to when they encounter characters they can't otherwise represent.
 The GPT-2 and RoBERTa tokenizers do this, for example.

 ## Example